Grumman Gulfstream II

-The Gulfstream II (G-II) is an American twin engine business jet designed and built by Grumman and then in succession, Grumman American and finally Gulfstream American.
-Its Grumman model number is G-1159 and its US military designation is C-11A.
-It has been succeeded by the Gulfstream III.
+The Gulfstream II (G-II) is an American twin engine business jet designed and first built by Grumman, then Grumman American and finally Gulfstream American.
+It was succeeded by the Gulfstream III.
 The first Gulfstream II flew on October 2, 1966.

 Design

-The Gulfstream II is a twin-jet swept wing corporate transport powered by two Rolls-Royce Spey turbofan engines and designed to provide high speed and long range capability without sacrificing the airport performance, reliability, and other operational advantages of its predecessor, the turboprop Gulfstream I. Preliminary design of the wing was influenced by both cruise and low speed considerations.
+The Gulfstream II is a twin engine swept wing corporate airplane powered by two Rolls-Royce Spey turbofan engines designed to provide high speed and long range capability without sacrificing airport performance, reliability, and other operational advantages of its predecessor, the turboprop Gulfstream I. Preliminary design of the wing was influenced by both cruise and low speed considerations.
 The aft-mounted engine location was selected after extensive analysis and design iterations considering aerodynamic, structural, and ground clearance requirements.
 Airfoil geometry was developed to maximum sweep benefit from the selected planform.
 The interference problem at the wing-body juncture was treated by modification of the airfoil shape and thickness over the inner third of the wing span.
 The basic airfoils for the main area of the wing are similar to those of the Grumman A-6 Intruder aircraft and utilize NACA 6-series thickness distributions combined with an in-house mean line.
 A buffet boundary commensurate with the M=.85 speed capability was attained by incorporating a row of co-rotating vortex generators on the outer wing panel.
 In developing the wing contours, attention was paid to the aircraft's low speed requirements by tailoring the leading edge radius to preclude leading edge separation.
 The high lift configuration, consists of a one piece, single-slotted Fowler flap of 30% chord.
 Stall initiation on the basic wing was found to occur at midspan but spread rapidly to the tip, particularly at large flap deflections.
 The addition of an upper surface fence at about midspan provided a strong pitch down at the stall, without sacrificing maximum lift, and also afforded an adequate margin between initial and tip stall.